ohding11/sin-tracking-app/README.md

 - The ```LICENSE``` file contains a license agreement establishing guidelines from the publisher of the source code on how we are allowed to utilize it.
 <br>
 <br>
 The source code for our web app was provided to us by materials distributed in Professor Amos Bloomberg's Database Design and Implementation course at NYU.
-We only used it for the purposes of establishing the connection to the web-hosted database, and any code that executes the visual design, user interactivity, and calculations featured in the app represents our own intellectual work.
+We only used the source for the purposes of establishing the connection to the web-hosted database, and any code that executes the visual design, user interactivity, and calculations featured in the app represents our own intellectual work.